-The Climate Change Levy (CCL) is a tax charged on the electricity, gas, LPG, coal and coke used by businesses in the UK.
+The Climate Change Levy (CCL) is a tax charged on the electricity, gas, LPG, and coal used by businesses in the UK.
 However, some businesses that are in energy intensive sectors are able to apply for a discount.
 This discount is given in return for achieving agreed energy saving targets.

 CCL discount scheme is intended to encourage businesses to operate with greater energy efficiency and lower energy usage by meeting reduction targets throughout the schemes existence.
 It also aims to help the UK meet its legally binding commitments to reduce greenhouse gas emissions.